Corruption-robust exploration in episodic reinforcement learning: Improved guarantee for tabular MDPs (Theorem )

+\end{theorem} The above theorem is proven in Section~\ref{ssec:proof_of_clip_meta_theorem}.
 For our purposes, we can use the functional form of the error terms $\errlogk\xa$ (in terms of which $\errlogsqclip$ and $\errlogclip$ are defined) to automate the process of establishing a regret bound: for certain, problem dependence constants $\constc_{1},\constc_{2} \ge 0$, the error terms satisfy the following inequality:

-Finally, we we recalll the defined the gap dependent term:
+Finally, we we recalll the defined the gap-dependent term from Eq. \eqref{eq:gap_complexity}: